 Meet the Council Members:

 The Community Integration Fund (CIF) was launched by the NIC in September 2009 to support organisations in organising ground-up integration initiatives.
-Find more information about CIF.
+You can find more information on the CIF page.

 Did you know?
 New naturalised citizens who have been granted in-principle approval for Singapore citizenship have to undergo a mandatory programme.
 It consists of both online elements as well as experiential learning programmes, and culminates in a citizenship ceremony to officially welcome naturalised citizens as full-fledged members of the Singaporean family.